haskus/haskus-manual/source/basics/numbers.rst

 Natural numbers
 ------------------------------------------------------------------------------

-Natural numbers are non-integer integers (0, 1, 2...).
+Natural numbers are non-negative integers (0, 1, 2...).
 If we use a finite numbers of bits to encode natural numbers, we can only encode a subset of the infinite natural number set.